warlordtoken/WLT-Docs/README.md

 Liquidity Locked Proof: TBA

-All this TBA will be ann on ou r telegram channel
+All this TBA will be ann on our telegram channel

 Special Programs
 WLT — ARENA Rewards Program**